YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 An ECG becomes useful when heart history matters

-An ECG becomes useful when the heart history makes the result clinically relevant.
+I look at an ECG differently when the heart history makes the result clinically relevant.
 I pay more attention when a patient has chest pain, shortness of breath with exertion, fainting, unexplained palpitations, previous heart attack, arrhythmia, heart failure, valve disease, a pacemaker, a stent, or poor exercise tolerance.

 It can also help when age and risk factors are combined, especially with uncontrolled hypertension, diabetes, kidney disease, or medication that affects heart rate, rhythm, or blood pressure.
 The ECG does not decide everything, but it can show whether another doctor should review the case before an elective procedure.